How to Identify the Apiaceae / Carrot Family

 Additional Information and References

-• Willis, Lyrae (2022).
+• Willis, Lyrae – Unpublished.
 Plant Families of North America.
-Not yet published.
 This is where all of the family descriptions come from.
-Below should be most of my references for this.
-Orchids, Poaceae, and Cyperaceae have additional references.
+Below should be most of my references for this, as well as from personal observations of Apiaceae in North America.

 • Canadensys: Acadia University, Université de Montréal Biodiversity Centre, University of Toronto Mississauga, University of British Columbia. http://data.canadensys.net/explorer (accessed 2020 – current)